Kokeshi: Art and Nature

 • Ceremonial use: lilies are used in various ceremonies, including weddings to convey joy and purity, and funerals to express solemnity and remembrance.

-• The fleeting beauty of summer: representing the transient nature of life.
+• The fleeting beauty of summer: represents the transient nature of life.

 • Ephemeral beauty: A symbol of innocent love.